SUU-Chaos-Mesh-OTel/Chaos-Mesh-OTel/README.md

 * Deployed into the Minikube cluster using Helm.
 * Includes a dashboard for visual scenario creation and a set of CRDs and controllers for fault injection.
-* Targets specific pods or services within Online Boutique for chaos experiments (e.g., network delays, pod terminations, CPU stress).
+* Targets specific pods or services within OTel Demo for chaos experiments (e.g., network delays, pod terminations, CPU stress).

 #### **OpenTelemetry Collector**